hashicorp/terraform-enterprise-helm/docs/upgrades_and_rollback.md

 Set `preupgradeCheck.tfeNamespace=false` for this mode.
 Use it when you want isolation from the live namespace, or when you want to validate that your Helm values alone can supply all minimum prerequisites in a new deployment.

 **Note on configuration:** Because this mode runs in a separate namespace, the validation Job cannot read your existing in-cluster ConfigMaps and Secrets.
-You should reuse the `override.yaml` exported in the **Before You Start** step (`helm get values <RELEASE_NAME> -n <NAMESPACE> -a -o yaml > override.yaml`) as your starting point to avoid filling it out from scratch.
-However, if your live namespace relies on manually created Kubernetes Secrets (like database passwords or certificates), you must explicitly supply those values in your `override.yaml` for this validation run.
+Reuse the same values override file you normally use for Terraform Enterprise as your starting point.
+If you no longer have it, export the values from the running release (`helm get values <RELEASE_NAME> -n <NAMESPACE> -a -o yaml > override.yaml`) and use that as your starting point instead of building a new file from scratch.
+However, if your live namespace relies on manually created Kubernetes Secrets, such as database passwords or certificates, you must explicitly supply those values in your `override.yaml` for this validation run.

 Run validation:

 The command below creates a new namespace named `tfe-validation`.
 Enable the workflow by setting `preupgradeCheck.enabled=true` for the validation run.
-If you are running on Red Hat OpenShift, also set `openshift.enabled=true` in your `override.yaml` file.
+If you are running on Red Hat OpenShift, also set `openshift.enabled=true` in that same `override.yaml` file.

 ```sh
 helm install tfe-validation hashicorp/terraform-enterprise \